Endemic flora H-L

 Fruit: The bright green, 1.5 to 2cm long follicles develop quickly along the racemes even when some of the flower buds near the tip have yet to open.
 These green follicles (seed pods) vaguely resemble 16

 Habitat/distribution: Widespread, in a variety of habitats from dry coastal to dry sclerophyll and elevated grasslands.
-It is also found in SA, Vic and NSW.

 Where found: Heritage Forest Tasmanian Native Garden; Royal Tasmanian Botanical Gardens; Tasmanian Bushland Garden, Buckland; The Tasmanian Arboretum, Eugenana; low altitude areas along Ben Lomond Road, Ben Lomond National Park (NP); Cradle Mountain/Lake St Claire NP; Freycinet NP including Schouten Island; Narawntapu NP; Mount Barrow NP; Rocky Cape NP;